cloudkernel-tech/pursuit-guide/docs/quick-start.rst

 #.
 Survey Mission

-    - Enter the waypoint setting page.
+    - Enter the mission setup page.
     - Add a pattern, create a mapping pattern, and select the cruise mission area as shown in the figure.
-    - Upload the area trajectory points, swipe right to unlock and start the mission, and the unmanned vehicle will follow the generated trajectory.
+    - Upload the area trajectory points, swipe right to unlock and start the mission, and the vehicle will follow the generated trajectory.

     .. image:: img/quick-start/survey.jpg
        :height: 450 px